Methadone is typically used to treat other addictions, but if misused, it can turn into a serious addiction that can cause severe side effects.

 - Sweating

-Medical detox occurs in a hospital setting or inpatient detox center under 24/7 supervision of medical providers.
+Medical detox usually occurs in a hospital setting or in an inpatient detox center under 24/7 medical supervision.
 In this process, your treatment team may use methadone to help you detox from opioids, particularly long-acting opioids like morphine.5

 Methadone Maintenance Treatment (MMT)

-After completing detox, your treatment team may include methadone maintenance as a part of your comprehensive treatment program.
-Methadone maintenance treatment (MMT) involves taking methadone, in wafer, pill, or liquid form, once a day for an extended period of time, with the goal of maintaining abstinence from opioid use.
+After completing detox, your treatment plan may include methadone maintenance to support your long-term recovery.
+Methadone maintenance treatment (MMT) involves taking methadone, in wafer, pill or liquid form, once a day for an extended period of time, to maintain abstinence from opioid use.
 This medication can only be dispensed through specialized opioid treatment programs.3,6

 MMT has shown positive results at high doses when compared to non-medication treatment.
 These results include decreased heroin use and positive effects on brain function.4,7

-Because methadone can be addictive, usually the doses are dispensed daily at a methadone clinic under the supervision of a physician—this is done to minimize the risk of patients diverting from the treatment regimen by misusing methadone.
-Doses are established and adjusted based on your individual needs.3
+Because methadone can be addictive, doses are dispensed daily at a methadone clinic under the supervision of a qualified medical provider—this is done to minimize the risk of individuals misusing the drug.
+Doses are based on your individual needs and may be adjusted as needed.3

 MMT should last at least 12 months.3 Methadone treatment centers often have waitlists, but it is possible to seek out an interim methadone treatment program while you are on a waitlist.4